Complete Guide on Test-Driven Development

 JUnit for Unit Tests:

-This is a Java-based test driven development tool.
+This is a Java-based test-driven development tool.
 In reality, it is a unit test framework.
-It has been designed to help programmers use Java for developing their software.
+It has been designed to help programmers use Java to develop their software.
 In the test automation process, unit tests are the smallest element.
-Using unit tests, the developers will be in a position to check the business logic of any class.
-This tool can play a crucial role in the development of the TDD framework.
-It is one of the frameworks that are part of the unit testing frameworks together called Junit.
+Using unit tests, developers can check the business logic of any class.
+This tool can play a crucial role in developing the TDD framework.
+It is one of the frameworks that are part of the unit testing frameworks together and is called Junit.

 csUnit and NUnit:

-These TDD tools are designed for helping developers using .Net for developing any program or software.
-Both these tools are open source.
+These TDD tools are designed to help developers develop programs or software using .Net.
+Both tools are open source.

 Selenium: